flauwekeul/honeycomb/README.md

   - how can you type functions that accept hexes?
 RxJS operators seem to be able to fix this.
 - [x] ~~Maybe either have pointy or flat hexes and leave it to rendering if they're pointy or flat?~~ All the `if` statements that check whether hexes are pointy or flat may be resolved by having separate functions for pointy and flat hexes and using those in the Hex prototype.
 This doesn't seem to improve performance.
 - [ ] Investigate if memoization helps
-- [ ] Make it possible to use own createHex() functions (this also means hex prototypes aren't set by Honeycomb)?

 ### Grid